 There are differential rating categories for both GRV and UV properties.
-The Rating Proposal 2022-23 document provides for further information on each of the rating categories.
+The Statement of Objects and Reasons 2023-24 document provides for further information on each of the rating categories.

 The Shire applies a UV tiered rating system for properties on an unimproved valuation.
 The UV categories are applied based on the number of non-rural uses a property has been granted approval for by the Shire (i.e. Chalet = 1 non-rural use; chalet and winery = 2 non-rural uses).